Roman Catholic Diocese of Noli: History

 In 1239, Cardinal Giacomo da Pecorara, suburbicarian Bishop of Palestrina, was sent by Pope Gregory IX to France as papal legate, to deal with the Albigensian heresy.
 When he stopped in Savona, he removed the parish of Noli from the diocese of Savona with papal authorization, and established a new diocese of Noli.
-He assigned it as a suffragan of the archdiocese of Genoa, even though Savona remained a suffragan of the diocese of Milan.
+He assigned it as a suffragan of the archdiocese of Genoa, which had been established by Pope Innocent II in 1133, even though Savona remained a suffragan of the diocese of Milan.
 On 25 April 1249, Pope Innocent IV confirmed the city status of Noli, and the cathedral status of S. Paragorius.

 The cathedral was served and administered by a corporation called the Chapter, which, at Noli, was composed of one dignity (the Archpriest) and five canons.
 This arrangement continued through the end of the 18th century.
 When Noli was joined with Savona in 1820, the Chapter of Noli consisted of the Archpriest, the Dean, the Theologus, the Penitentiary, and four other canons.